 ‘Cast’ and ‘forged’ relate to the processes used to make the iron head.
 Cast irons are created by pouring molten metal into a cast mould.
 The irons are then cooled and removed.

-Forged club manufactures will still advocate that forged irons produce a better feel, but there are few noticeable performance benefits associated with them.
+Forged club manufacturers will still advocate that forged irons produce a better feel, but there are few noticeable performance benefits associated with them.

 What is the most forgiving forged iron?

-The Mizuno JPX 921 irons are the most forgiving forged irons currently on the market.
-There are few forged irons in the game improvement category, partly due to cost, but also because a cast production allows far more flexibility in moving mass around within the club head.
+One of the most forgiving forged irons are the Mizuno Pro 225 irons, the Mizuno JPX 921 irons are also a great option.
+There are fewer forged irons in the game improvement category, partly due to cost, but also because a cast production allows for more flexibility in moving mass around within the clubhead.

 Are these irons suitable for a beginner?